 Who or what inspired you to become a lawyer?

-How do you relate your undergraduate degree to your practice on the bench?
+How do you relate your undergraduate degree to your practice of law?

 What community service have you pursued and why?

 For several years, I was a board member of Jewish Family & Community Services, a charitable organization which, among many other good works, provides dependency and adoption services and maintains a food pantry.
 I enjoyed giving back to the community through the JFCS mission of “helping people help themselves.”